 If this happens, you will not be able to apply to change the conditions of your work permit at a later date.

 When you apply for a working holiday in Canada, you agree to purchase travel insurance for the length of your stay.
+Don’t take the risk of having your work permit shortened or even cancelled.

 High medical care costs in Canada